 Ice, snow, or frost can significantly affect an aircraft’s performance.
 That is why deicing, which removes these substances from the airplane’s surfaces, is so important at BWI Marshall (little deicing occurs at Martin State Airport, since general aviation planes do not fly during winter storm events).
 Typically, deicing fluid contains propylene glycol and corrosion inhibitors to protect sensitive aircraft components.
 These chemicals can be harmful to the environment if not handled and disposed of properly.

-BMPs implemented at the airports to reduce runoff of aircraft deicing materials at BWI Marshall include:
+BMPs implemented to reduce runoff of aircraft deicing materials at BWI Marshall include: